Is Copywriting Profitable? Does It Pay Well?

 Can Copywriters Scale Their Income?

-Copywriters can scale their income, based on their skill level, experience, and type of pay arrangement they have with their clients.
+Copywriters can scale their income based on their skill level, experience, and type of pay arrangement they have with their clients.
 For example, royalty-based payment can be “a dependable source of income over time,” according to Copywriting.org.

-On the other hand, in-house copywriters may receive a pay raise, depending on their performance or when they get a promotion.
+Alternatively, in-house copywriters may receive a pay raise, depending on their performance or when they get a promotion.

 Is Six Figures as a Copywriter Really Possible?